 Whether it be a solo or collaborative project, I always walk the grounds and cleanse the areas I’ll be manifesting in.
-I use Efun (powered egg shell) or burn sage, then vocalize and dance to remove stagnate energies.
-This ritual brings forth my ancestors or guides who instruct me what to do during an offering.
+I mark myself with Efun (powered egg shell) to protect my aura, burn sage to clear the air, then vocalize and dance to remove stagnate energies.
+This ritual brings forth my ancestors and guides who instruct me what to do during an offering.
 Cleansing and holding safe space for my audience is intrinsic to my artistic process, especially when presenting transformative or triggering work.
 This practice gives the witness room to breathe and the ability to “authentically” connect to a piece.

 Photo: Robbie Sweeny